ygda-org/programming-guide/sections/section-3.md

 ## Adjusting camera

 The player looks a little small, so lets fix that by adjusting the zoom.
 Go to your `world.tscn` scene and, in the scene tree, select your camera.
 Now go to the inspector and adjust the zoom property.
 Set it to 2.
 The camera also follows the player closely and feels very rigid.
 We can fix this by also enabling "Position Smoothing" for the camera in the inspector.
+You can adjust the values until it feels right.

 ![adjusting camera](../images/section-3/adjusting-camera.png)

 ---

-Now our player can hop around and parkour around the scene, but its just a static image!
-In the [next section](./section-4.md) we wil add movement animations.
+Now our player can hop and parkour around the scene, but the player sprite's just a static image!
+In the [next section](./section-4.md) we wil add some animations.